 The front panel has push-button switches and LEDs for local control and monitoring, as well as a CONSOLE port for interface to a laptop or PC.
-All other interconnections and user interface connections are made at the rear of the VS-TC-HP, via various connector types that accept main and backup program inputs (XLR), remote interface connections (D-sub), transmitter interface connections (RJ45), external transfer switch connections (D-sub), and interlock connections (2-terminal connector).
+All other interconnections and user interface connections are made at the rear of the VS-TC-HP, via various connector types that accept main and backup program inputs (XLR), remote interface connections (D-sub) with integrated dummy load interlock pins, transmitter interface connections (RJ45), external transfer switch connections (D-sub), and system interlock connections (2-terminal connector).